rgardn14-max/megr2157-portfolio/docs/assignments/A01/index.md

 The portfolio provides project overviews but does not include enough information about calculations, procedures, dimensions, or design steps for another person to independently recreate the work.

 **Evidence of Reasoning:**
-The portfolio provides limited evidence of reasoning because it focuses more on final designs and project summaries than on explaining why specific design decisions were made.
+The portfolio provides limited evidence and reasoning because it focuses more on final designs and project summaries than on explaining why specific design decisions were made.

 **Professional Tone:**
 Some descriptions use informal wording and sentence fragments, which makes parts of the documentation less suitable for formal technical communication with an employer or engineering colleague.